 A Losing your job-based health coverage is a special enrollment event which allows you to enroll in a Marketplace plan outside of the open enrollment period.
-To qualify for special enrollment, you must select a plan within 60 days (before or after) of losing your job-based coverage.
+To qualify for special enrollment, you must select a plan either within 60 days before losing your job-based coverage or within 60 days after losing your job-based coverage.
 Keep any documentation you have of your current coverage and effective dates because you may need it when you request special enrollment in a Marketplace plan.

 Additionally, every year (usually in mid-November), there is an open enrollment period when anyone can enroll in coverage in a Marketplace health plan.
 During open enrollment, you also can change from your current Marketplace plan to another Marketplace plan.
-Your insurance company will send you information about the updated premiums and benefits for your current plan so you can decide if you want to make changes.
+Your insurance company will send you information about the updated premiums and benefits for your current plan so you can review and decide if you want to make changes.